wiremoons/acroman/README.md

 8. Merge contents of different databases that have been updated on separate computer to keep in sync

+## Known Issues

+Below are issues known with v0.5.0:

+**Issue ONE:** On record update the following is printed to the
+screen: **symbol lookup error: amt: undefined symbol: rl_clear_history**

+**Cause for ONE:** This is caused by a older GNU Readline library not having the newer function call *rl_clear_history()* that is used by the application.
+The `amt` application was probably compiled on a system with the newer library, but is now being used an a system that has an older version Readline shared library installed.
+The use of this function newer call *rl_clear_history()* replaced the older *clear_history()* because it additionally frees private data Readline saves in the history list.

+**Fix for ONE:** Currently one fix is to upgrade the Readline library on the system that `amt` is being used on.
+Use GNU Readline version 6.3 or newer, as this function call was added in version 6.3.
+A work around from a development perspective to check for this should be added in the future.

 ## Licenses

 The following licenses apply to the `amt` source code, and resulting built